 - We begin marker training right at 6 weeks 2 days.
 (Clicker training is a form of marker training if you are familiar with that).
 You can find more information on marker training (and shaping) throughout our website.

 - A recall is started.
-However, it is barely started as puppy selection might not be complete until right before puppies begin going home.
+However, it is barely started for our 8 weeks program because puppy selection might not be complete until right before puppies begin going home.
 Since we won’t know who will be getting which puppy until a few days before puppies leave us, we will not know the names of the puppies.
 Therefore, we will simply use “puppy come” with all of them.

-- Heeling is not taught to these puppies at all.
+- Heeling is not taught to those puppies leaving at 8 weeks of age at all.
 There simply is not enough time and many puppies don’t have the self-control or coordination to begin learning to heel until shortly before these puppies leave.
 If we can’t do something with excellence, we don’t do it.
 Therefore, we’ll leave the leash work to new owners.